-The Board has determined that each of the directors, other than Martin Ferron and Joseph Lambert, is an independent director within the meaning of the rules of the New York Stock Exchange applicable to foreign private issuers and applicable Canadian securities laws.
-Martin Ferron held an executive officer position with the Corporation within the previous three years and is therefore not considered independent.
-Joseph Lambert currently holds the position of President and Chief Executive Officer with the Corporation and is therefore not considered independent.
-Because the Chair of the Board, Martin Ferron, is not considered independent, the Board has appointed one of its independent directors, Bryan Pinney, as Lead Director.
-The Lead Director's roles and responsibilities are set out in the attached Corporate Governance Policy and Board Mandate.
+The Board has determined that each of the directors, other than Joseph Lambert, is an independent director within the meaning of the rules of the New York Stock Exchange applicable to foreign private issuers and applicable Canadian securities laws.
+Mr. Lambert currently holds the position of President and Chief Executive Officer with the Corporation and is therefore not considered independent.

 National Policy 58-201 - "Corporate Governance Guidelines" of the Canadian Securities Administrators recommends that boards of directors of reporting issuers be composed of a majority of independent directors.
 Further, listing requirements of the New York Stock Exchange applicable to foreign private issuers require that the Board be composed of a majority of independent directors.
-With six of eight current and proposed directors being independent, the Board is, and will be, composed of a majority of independent directors.
+With seven of eight current and proposed directors being independent, the Board is, and will be, composed of a majority of independent directors.

 To facilitate open and candid discussion among the Corporation's independent directors, the Board holds in camera sessions which exclude any non-independent directors and members of management.
-In camera meetings are held as part of every regularly scheduled Board meeting and are led by the Lead Director.
-In the fiscal year ended December 31, 2023, the Board held five in camera sessions that excluded non-independent directors and members of management.
+In camera meetings are held as part of every regularly scheduled Board meeting and are led by the Board Chair (or by the Lead Director where one has been appointed).
+In the fiscal year ended December 31, 2024, the Board held four in camera sessions that excluded non-independent directors and members of management, all of which meetings were led by the Lead Director.
 Except for those in camera sessions, there were no formal separate meetings of independent Board members that took place.